 Investment business is regulated under the Financial Services and Markets Act 2000.

 If, during the Engagement, the Client, needs advice on investments, including insurances, MPA may refer the Client to someone who is authorised by the Financial Conduct Authority or licensed by a Designated Professional Body.
 MPA is not authorised to give such advice.

-Insofar as MPA is permitted to do so by law or professional guidelines, it may exercise a lien over all funds, documents and records in its possession relating to all Engagements for the Client until all outstanding fees and disbursements are paid in full.
+Insofar as MPA is permitted to do so by law or the ACCA rules, it may exercise a lien over all funds, papers, documents and records in its possession relating to all Engagements for the Client until all outstanding fees and disbursements due to MPA are paid in full.

 The following information is provided in accordance with the requirements of the Services Directive:

 In accordance with MPA’s professional body rules, MPA is required to hold professional indemnity insurance.
 Details about the insurer and coverage can be obtained from MPA’s offices and are contained in the Business Information Form which accompanies the Engagement.

 As set out in the Engagement.

 Nothing in the Terms nor in any Engagement shall limit or exclude MPA’s liability for fraud, fraudulent misrepresentation, death or personal injury caused by MPA’s negligence or any other liability that cannot be excluded or limited by law.